joinself/academy/docs/solutions/authentication.md

 # Authentication

-> **🎯 What you'll learn:** How to build production-ready, passwordless authentication using Self's decentralized identity and biometric verification.
+> **What you will learn:** How to build production-ready, passwordless authentication using Self's decentralized identity and biometric verification.

 Self's authentication solution replaces traditional username/password systems with cryptographic identity verification and biometric security.